 Many Angels attested that attitude was the first qualification for the regiment.
 When Col. Haugen personally interviewed Donald “DJ” Hyatt and his friend, the colonel asked DJ’s friend if he could do twenty-four pushups.
 He responded, “No, sir.”

 Hard Rock then turned to Hyatt and asked the same question.
 “I don’t know, sir, but I’ll try,” DJ replied.

 DJ’s willingness to try led to his acceptance; his friend was rejected.

 The volunteers also had to make it up Currahee then pass a flight physical and color blindness tests (paratroopers needed to distinguish between red and green jump lights and set up colored signaling panels).
 They also had to earn a score of 110 or higher on the Army’s General Classification Test (AGCT), the same requirement for Officer Candidate School (OCS).
 As one trooper later put it, the 511th was looking for men smart enough to lead, but dumb enough to jump out of an airplane.

-Hard Rock's tough conditions were hard to meet and out of 12,000 men who volunteered for the 511th PIR, only 3,000 were accepted (this number would soon drop to the TO's 2,000).
+Hard Rock's tough conditions were hard to meet and out of 12,000 men who volunteered for the 511th PIR, only 3,000 were accepted (this number would soon drop to the T/O's 2,200).
 This washout rate led the War Department to censure Colonel Haugen, saying his requirements were too stringent.
 Hard Rock just laughed and said "they were too late!"
-Those who remained wanted to stay and volunteers who failed to impress the selection committee or make it up Currahee went back to their watery tent in Cow Company and were transferred out of the camp within a few days.
+Those who remained were the creme de la creme and they WANTED to stay, one of the most important characteristics within a parachute unit.
+Volunteers who failed to impress the selection committee or make it up Currahee went back to their watery tent in Cow Company and were transferred out of the camp within a few days.